fuergaosi233/apple-health-exporter/README.md

 ## Start Sync data

-1. Download `Auto Exporter` from App Store
+1. Download [Health Auto Export - JSON+CSV](https://apps.apple.com/us/app/health-auto-export-json-csv/id1115567069) from App Store
 2. Config Automations like this
 ![Config](./docs/config.png)
 > You might have to pay for it.
 There's a not free app.
 You can use `Shortcuts` to do this.
 But I don't know how to do it.
 If you know, please tell me.